-Our platform provides simple, secure and automated tools and integrations to transfer data to and from a range of enterprise-wide processes and systems, including ERPs, financial systems and in-house databases, and other custom applications and data.
-Our platform integrates with over 30 ERP systems, including NetSuite, Oracle, SAP, and Workday.
+We provide simple, secure and automated tools and integrations to transfer data to and from a range of enterprise-wide processes and systems, including ERPs, financial systems and in-house databases, and other custom applications and data.
+Our solutions integrate with over 30 ERP systems, including NetSuite, Oracle, SAP, and Workday.
 In addition, for companies with multiple systems and complex needs, we can connect with any number of general ledger systems simultaneously, resolving many of the issues associated with consolidating data across systems.